Dajaune Brown

-Dajaune Anthony Brown (born 16 October 2005) is a professional footballer who plays as a forward for club Port Vale, on loan from club Derby County.
+Dajaune Anthony Brown (born 16 October 2005) is a professional footballer who plays as a forward for club Rochdale, on loan from club Derby County.
+Born in England, Brown plays for the Jamaica national team.

-Born in England, Brown was called up to represent Jamaica at youth level, though he did not play.
-He came through the academy at Derby County to sign his first professional contract in July 2023, a month before making his first-team debut for the club.
-In January 2024, Brown joined Gateshead on loan, where he helped them win the FA Trophy.
-He joined Port Vale on loan in August 2025.
+Brown came through the academy at Derby County to sign his first professional contract in July 2023, a month before making his first-team debut for the club.
+In January 2024, he joined Gateshead on loan, where he helped them win the FA Trophy.
+He joined Port Vale on loan for the 2025–26 season and Rochdale for the 2026–27 season.